From Classic to Classy, Here Are the Best Buffets in Las Vegas

 The Buffet at Wynn

 The Buffet at Wynn is easily one of the best buffets in Vegas (with only Caesars Palace and the Cosmopolitan as its main competition for the top spot).
-You already know it's going to be an experience with an entrance lined with eight royal palms and a reimagined lineup of food from 16 stations.
+You already know it's going to be an experience with an entrance lined with eight royal palms and a lineup of food from 16 stations.
 Lobster benedicts and red velvet chocolate chip pancakes are among the top choices during breakfast and brunch, while a global array of cuisine is represented through lunch and dinner.
 Go Mexican with chicken mole and green chile tamales or try Italian with lasagna alla bolognese and potato gnocchi.
 A BBQ station serves pork and beef ribs, honey-glazed cornbread, and other Southern-style comfort food.
 Upgrade to an "Endless Pours" package with unlimited wine, beer, mimosas, or other select cocktails.

-How to book: No reservations, but guests can secure a spot in line with prepaid priority seating.
+How to book: Guests can secure a spot in line with prepaid priority seating.

 Simple, efficient, no frills.
-The Circus Buffet was never fancy to begin with and was recently downsized to clear more space for a food court.
-Most of the food is standard buffet fare (sliced meats, fried chicken, pizza, omelettes, etc.) but is less expensive than other buffets on the Strip with shorter wait times.
-Currently open for dinner Friday-Sunday and breakfast/brunch Saturday-Sunday, the Circus Buffet is often heavy on high school cafeteria vibes.
-For a fine-dining experience at Circus Circus, try The Steakhouse, a long-running favorite among regulars with great food and old-school charm.
+The Circus Buffet was never fancy to begin with and was downsized in recent years to clear more space for a food court.
+Most of the food is standard buffet fare (sliced meats, fried chicken, pizza, omelets, etc.) but is less expensive than other buffets on the Strip with shorter wait times.
+Timing is tight.
+The Circus Buffet is open Friday-Sunday and is heavy on high school cafeteria vibes.
+If you're looking for something fancy at Circus Circus, try The Steakhouse instead, a long-running favorite among regulars with great food and old-school charm.

 Garden Court Buffet